tomster/collective.hostout/README.rst

  cmdline is: bin/hostout host1 [host2...] [all] cmd1 [cmd2...] [arg1 arg2...]
  Valid commands are:
-   bootstrap        : Install python and users needed to run buildout buildout         : Run the buildout on the remote server deploy           : predeploy, uploadeggs, uploadbuildout, buildout and then postdeploy postdeploy       : Perform any final plugin tasks predeploy        : Install buildout and its dependencies if needed.
-Hookpoint for plugins setupusers       : create buildout and the effective user and allow hostout access setowners        : Ensure ownership and permissions are correct on buildout and cache run              : Execute cmd on remote as login user sudo             : Execute cmd on remote as root user
+   bootstrap        : Install python and users needed to run buildout bootstrap_python : bootstrap_users  : create buildout and the effective user and allow hostout access buildout         : Run the buildout on the remote server deploy           : predeploy, uploadeggs, uploadbuildout, buildout and then postdeploy postdeploy       : Perform any final plugin tasks predeploy        : Install buildout and its dependencies if needed.
+Hookpoint for plugins setowners        : Ensure ownership and permissions are correct on buildout and cache run              : Execute cmd on remote as login user sudo             : Execute cmd on remote as root user